CoderDojoPotsdam/intro/README.md

     pip3 install https://github.com/CoderDojoPotsdam/intro/archive/server.zip

+Windows:

+    py -3 -m pip install https://github.com/CoderDojoPotsdam/intro/archive/server.zip

-Note that you might want to use the `--user` switch if you do not have administrator rights.
+**Note:** You might want to use the `--user` switch if you do not have administrator rights.
+You can use the `--upgrade` argument of pip to update you installation.

 Also, either download or clone the offline version of the website.